RivaD2/reading-notes/301/class-14.md

 ## Reasons behind Database Normalization
 **There are three main reasons to normalize a database:**

-1. To Minimize duplicate data
+1. To minimize duplicate data
-2, To minimize or avoid data modification issues
+2. To minimize or avoid data modification issues
 3. To simplify queries

 ## Types of Modification Anomalies